Desk with Laptop, Calculator, Files and small model of house with epc colours

 EPC Works

-Walls - Cavity Wall Insulation (CWI)
+Cavity Wall Insulation (CWI)

-At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
-In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
-Methods for improving EPC ratings may therefore change in the future.
+At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 10.
+A significant methodology overhaul from RdSAP to the Home Energy Model (HEM) is proposed for 2027.
+In addition, government consultations indicate future changes to the format of EPCs and minimum rating levels required for private rental properties.
+Methods for improving EPC ratings will therefore change in the future.

 What is a Cavity Wall

-A Cavity Wall is generally where the external wall of a property is constructed as two walls very close to each other with a gap between them called the cavity.
-The outer wall is often constructed with bricks, and the internal wall often constructed using larger blocks.
+A Cavity Wall is generally where the external wall of a property is constructed as two masonry walls very close to each other with a gap between them called the cavity.

 The external brick wall, and the internal block wall are clearly visible, with the gap (cavity) inbetween - in this case fully filled with insulation.